 Paying off our debts

-Tying up all loose ends like past debts is also considered laying the groundwork for financial independence.
+Tying up all loose ends like past debts is also considered laying the groundwork for financial independence (which also usually consists of some form of passive income).
 Starting off with a clean slate, being debt-free is a big leg up to have before pursuing our other financial goals.
 Credit card debt or student loans can drag out for what feels like an eternity.
 It is not an easy thing to pay off, but still, the sooner we are done with it, the better.
 A good way of making it happen is establishing a steady source of income if we have not already.
 Setting aside a small portion of it each month, until the debts are no more, is the way to go.

 There is usually no need to invest grand portions of our income into paying it off.
 Especially if we have children to take care of and provide for.
 And if we do, there is a thing called the debt consolidation loan.
 Are we talking about taking out loans when trying to pay off our previous debts?
 Yes, it is a common occurrence.
 If for whatever reason we need to take a more favorable loan to pay off less favorable ones, so be it.
 If the situation dictates, letting go of our debt can be done in a staged manner, rather than going cold turkey.